andrew/ultimate-awesome/README.md

 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
 - [fucking-Awesome-Hacking](https://github.com/Correia-jpv/fucking-Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 With repository stars⭐ and forks🍴.
 - [awesome-mlp-papers](https://github.com/haofanwang/awesome-mlp-papers) - Recent Advances in MLP-based Models (MLP is all you need!).
-- [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-pubdev](https://github.com/polilluminato/awesome-pubdev) - A curated list of awesome packages on pub.dev.